Welcome to the FromThisSeat Blog.

 May 25, 2012

 It has become common knowledge in the world of sports that new stadiums and arenas rarely yield the economic impact forecasted.
 Take for example, Paul Brown Stadium in Cincinnati; a debt Hamilton County taxpayers will have looming over their heads for years to come.
 And although the city of Detroit still has a fragile economy, Hockey Town's Joe Louis Arena has began to show it's age after it's 33rd season.
-Hence, a proposal for a new venue that will possibly host both the NBA's Pistons and the NHL's Red Wings as tenants.

 San Francisco To Erect New NBA Arena